Bitcoin hits $10,000 for the first time ever

 Well, if you own even a single coin, congratulations.
 The cryptocurrency has hit the $10,000 mark for the first time ever, reports The Cointelegraph.
-The milestone is all the more astounding considering one Bitcoin was worth “only” $1000 at the beginning of this year.
-One wonders how long it will take for Bitcoin to break through the $20,000 barrier.MG
+On Tuesday morning one bitcoin traded at $10,009 on the CEX exchange before declining slightly below the $10K mark.
+The milestone is all the more astounding considering one bitcoin was worth “only” $1,000 at the beginning of this year.
+One wonders how long it will take for bitcoin to break through the $20,000 barrier?MG

 collectionsNewslettersInnovation FestivalCurrent Issue